REHANSAIRITHVIK/AI-POWERED-CLOUD-SECURITY-POSTURE-MANAGEMENT-SYSTEM-CSPM/README.md

 🌐 Browser → colorful dashboard with graphs & tables

 ## 📊 Example Outputs

+**NOTE: BE CAREFUL IF WE WANT OUTPUT TO VIEW IN WEB BROWESER FIRST WE HAVE TO RUN IN CMD AND PARALLEL WE HAVE TO OPEN THE LINK PROVIDED**

 CMD Output
 (venv) D:\PROJECTS REHAN\AI-POWERED-CLOUD-SECURITY-POSTURE-MANAGEMENT-SYSTEM-CSPM\backend> uvicorn app.main:app --reload --port 8000